TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

    This will be filled in another patch.

+.. index:: pair: Content elements; Data processors
 .. _ConfigureCE-DataProcessors:

-5. Optional: Use Data Processors
+5. Optional: Use data processors
 ================================

 Data processors can be used for some data manipulation or other actions you